Shared inputs

 - Key — the key used in Liquid for this specific reference

-That means the same shared input can show up under different names in different modules without losing its underlying behavior.
+If you leave hint text or placeholder blank on the reference, Better Email falls back to the values from the Shared definition.
+That means the same shared input can show up with different local labels and helper copy in different modules without losing its underlying behavior.

 <a href="{{ link.url }}" style="background:{{ button.style_color }};">